 I sat down over the weekend and made a list of tasks I need to complete in January and February around our homestead.
 It almost seems too late to be including January, but I want to get started on this list asap, so here it goes!

-- Plan layout of spring garden and make notes in calendar for planting dates.
+- Plan the layout of spring garden and make notes in the calendar for planting dates.

 - clean up seed starting area.